John787320/zendesk_url/README.md

 ### Changing Settings

 Once the app is uploaded, you can Install it to the configured areas of Zendesk.
-You can update the JSON array by entering the Zendesk Admin Center > Apps & Integrations > Private Apps > (Whatever you named the app, or URL BuildeR app V3 by default).
+You can update the JSON array by entering the Zendesk Admin Center > Apps & Integrations > Private Apps > (Whatever you named the app, or URL Builder App by default).

 ### Configuring the JSON Array of URLs